 Free Spirit Spheres

 Have you ever wanted to be a kid again with a treehouse, and rediscover what it’s like to be cozy and high among the branches, observing life on the ground?
 Well, you can with Free Spirit Spheres.
 Situated on Vancouver Island, in Qualicum Beach, you will find unique accommodations suspended from the trees by ropes.
 They are more like egg shapes than actual treehouses, but the concept is the same.
-There are 3 distinct options to choose from, one of which is made of Sitka Spruce wood, another made of fiberglass, a third which is a combination of the best parts of the others.
+There are 3 distinct options to choose from, one of which is made of Sitka Spruce wood, another made of fiberglass, and a third which is a combination of the best parts of the others.
 All are equipped with electricity.
 A comfy bed for two can be found inside, along with a sink, mini-fridge, a kettle, and several windows all around for viewing nature from every angle.
 Bathrooms are located on the ground but are clean and well equipped.

 There are plenty of opportunities for adventure in the area, or you can just lay back and enjoy the views while becoming one with the forest wildlife.
 Visit Free Spirit Spheres HERE.